dr-guangtou/daily_astroph/astroph-1807.md

 ## July 2:

 #### [Assembling the Milky Way bulge from globular clusters: Evidence from the double red clump](https://arxiv.org/abs/1807.00004)
-    * Here we report our discovery that the stars in the two RCs show a significant (> 5.3σ) difference in CN-band strength, in stark contrast to that expected in the X-shaped bulge scenario.
+    * Here we report our discovery that the stars in the two RCs show a significant (> 5.3σ) differen
+    * ce in CN-band strength, in stark contrast to that expected in the X-shaped bulge scenario.
     * The difference in CN abundance and the population ratio between the two RCs are comparable to those observed in GCs between the first- and later generation stars.
         - Double RCs来自多个星族，而不是X-shape bulge
     * a significant population of stars in the Milky Way bulge were assembled from disrupted proto-GCs.